 Bad spelling bugs me.
 I realise that on Social Media updates are typed fast so typos will happen or words are shortened to fit.
 Text speak is taking over the wonderful English language and it’s very sad to see.
 I’m often typing faster than my brain is engaging so I know how simply mistakes are made but why shorten a word if you don’t have to?
 I have been an editor for nearly ten years and often seeing poor spelling by content writers.
 It really doesn’t have to be that way.

-I have a dog-eared Oxford Dictionary and Thesaurus which lives next to me to check spellings and words when I am writing.
+I have a dog-eared Oxford Dictionary and Thesaurus which lives next to me to check spellings and words when I am proofreading and editing.
 My mantra to myself is “if you write get it right”.
 I’d also advise people to use spellcheck before publishing a post just in case, however some words get through a spellcheck because they are an actual word but may not be the one you meant.

 When I was in school, many moons ago, we were taught ways to remember the spellings of words that were spelt similarly but had different meanings.
 I’ve listed a few below plus some of my own inventions to remember a spelling.
 If you have a good dictionary handy you’ll find a great list of words that are commonly confused at the back.

 Lose – as in you’ve lost something.
 It’s only one “o”.
 Think of the word “lost” – only one “o”

 Loose – as in something you’re wearing is loose.
 Think of it elongated like “looooose” so more than one “o”